valento/nx-monorepo-nest-psgr-elastic-redis/README.md

   - NX-monorepo - lovelly tech
   - NestJS-microservice - to listen REDIS and update/create Elasticsearch indices - lovelly tech
   - NX-libs - to explore and learn the beauty of typed-monorepos
+  - Not finished attempt: a single nest-app-boilerplate should be sufficient to lift ( bootstrap(app, options) ) both (or more) servers for api, listener, observers... etc. as libraries in monorepo